 When the federal census was taken in 1930, George and Anna and their youngest daughter Evelyn lived in South Uniontown.
 George's occupation was listed as coal mine laborer.

 For the last year of her life, Anna was stricken with cancer of the stomach.
 When she then suffered acute bleeding in the gastric area, on June 2, 1947, she succumbed.
 Her remains were buried at Sylvan Heights Cemetery in Uniontown.

 George survived her by eight years.
 In mid-August 1949, living at 419 West National Pike, he suffered "a gunshot wound of the lower jaw," reported the Morning Herald.
 He was admitted to the Uniontown Hospital and his "condition was reported good."

-Then in the fall of 1955, he had been admitted as a resident of the Weimer Nursing Home, and died there of nephritis on Nov.
+Then in the fall of 1955, he had been admitted as a resident of the Weimer Nursing Home.
+He died there of nephritis on Nov.
 8, 1955.
 He was buried beside his wife and son at Sylvan Heights.

-They resided in Shady Grove, near Uniontown, and had two children -- Rasely M. Crawford and Evelyn "June" Lyle.
+The couple resided in Shady Grove, near Uniontown, Fayette County, and produced two children -- Rasely Minard Crawford and Evelyn "June" Lyle.

 Ira was a longtime employee of the West Penn Power Company among many other cousins in the extended Minerd-Minard family.